bitcoindevkit/book-of-bdk/docs/cookbook/full-wallet.md

 Notice we are creating private descriptors here in order to sign transactions later on.

-## Full Scan and Invoice Address Generation (First Run)
+## Full Scan and Address Generation (First Run)

 Next, lets use those descriptors to load up our wallet.
-Replace the placeholder descriptors in the `full-wallet` example with your private key descriptors:
+Replace the placeholder descriptors in the `full-wallet` example with your private descriptors:

 ```rust title="examples/rust/full-wallet/src/main.rs"
 --8<-- "examples/rust/full-wallet/src/main.rs:descriptors"
 ```

 We are going to run this example twice.
-On the first run it will do a full scan for your wallet, persist that chain data, generate a new invoice address for you, and display your current wallet balance, it will then attempt to build a transaction, but will fail becuase we don't have any funds yet.
-We will use the invoice address from the first run to request funds from the [Mutinynet faucet](https://faucet.mutinynet.com/) so we can build a transaction on the second run.
+On the first run it will do a full scan for your wallet, persist that chain data, generate a new address for you, and display your current wallet balance, it will then attempt to build a transaction, but will fail becuase we don't have any funds yet.
+We will use the new address (from the first run) to request funds from the [Mutinynet faucet](https://faucet.mutinynet.com/) so we can build a transaction on the second run.
 On the second run it will load the data from the previous run, do a light weight sync to check for updates (no need to repeat the full scan), and then build and broadcast a transaction.
 Let's go through this step by step.

 ```rust title="examples/rust/full-wallet/src/main.rs"
 --8<-- "examples/rust/full-wallet/src/main.rs:persist"
 ```

 In the quickstart example we simply used an in-memory wallet, with no persistence.
 But here we are saving wallet data to a file.
-Notice that we are providing our private key descriptors during wallet load.
+Notice that we are providing our private descriptors during wallet load.
 This is because bdk never stores private keys, that responsibility is on the wallet developer (you).
-The data we are loading here does not include the private keys, but we want our wallet to have signing capabilities, so we need to provide our private key descriptors during wallet load.
+The data we are loading here does not include the private keys, but we want our wallet to have signing capabilities, so we need to provide our private descriptors during wallet load.
 If we get a wallet back from the load attempt, we'll use that, otherwise we'll create a new one.
 Since this is our first run nothing will be loaded and a new wallet will be created.

 ```rust title="examples/rust/full-wallet/src/main.rs"
 --8<-- "examples/rust/full-wallet/src/main.rs:scan"
 ```

 Next we'll fetch data from our blockchain client.
 On the first run, we don't yet have any data, so we need to do a full scan.
 We then persist the data from the scan.
-Finally, we'll print out an invoice that we can use to request funds.
+Finally, we'll print out an address that we can use to request funds.
 You should also see the current balance printed out, it should be 0 since this is a brand new wallet.
-Note that we persist the wallet after generating the invoice address.
-This is to avoid re-using the same address as that would compromise our privacy (on subsequent runs you'll notice the address index incremented).
+Note that we persist the wallet after generating the new address; this is to avoid re-using the same address as that would compromise our privacy (on subsequent runs you'll notice the address index incremented).

 ```rust title="examples/rust/full-wallet/src/main.rs"
 --8<-- "examples/rust/full-wallet/src/main.rs:address"